Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Extraction of the ANC s from the experimental phase-shift data and calculation of log and half-life values of

 The new bound state wave function in the potential $V^{(1)}_{N}(r)$ can be expressed in terms of the bound state wave function $\varphi_l(r)$ as:

 where $\varphi_{l}(r)$ is the solution of Eq. (\ref{Shr-Eq}).
 By varying the parameter $\tau$ we get the required ANC value.
-Using procedure described above we find a new wave function whose tail contains the fitted value of ANC instead the single-particle ANC.
-Figs. \ref{fig5} and~ \ref{fig6} show the comparison of the wave functions $n$-$^{12}\rm{C}$ and $p$-$^{12}\rm{C}$, before and after the change of the wave functions according to the inverse scattering theory.
+Using the procedure described above we find a new wave function whose tail contains the fitted value of ANC instead of the single-particle ANC.
+Figures \ref{fig5} and \ref{fig6} show the comparison of the wave functions $n$-$^{12}\rm{C}$ and $p$-$^{12}\rm{C}$, before and after the change of the wave functions according to the inverse scattering theory.
 One notes that the values of the wave function $p$-$^{12}\rm{C}$ changed slightly both in the external and internal regions in comparison to the original single-particle function.

-The result of the calculation of the single-particle and fitted ANC values, squared overlap integrals, $\log\rm{\textit{ft}}$ and half-life values are shown in Table~ 1.
+The result of the calculation of the single-particle and fitted ANC values, squared overlap integrals, $\log\rm{\textit{ft}}$ and half-life values are shown in Table 1.

-The first and second rows of Table~\ref{tab1} show results obtained from solution of the Schr\"odinger Eq. (\ref{Shr-Eq}) with the nuclear potential parameters defined by the first pair of Eqs. (\ref{parameters-NN}), (\ref{parameters-NC}) and the second pair shown in Eqs. (\ref{parameters-NN-1}) and (\ref{parameters-NC-1}), respectively.
+The first and second rows of Table \ref{tab1} show results obtained from solution of the Schr\"odinger equation (\ref{Shr-Eq}) with the nuclear potential parameters defined by the first pair of Eqs. (\ref{parameters-NN}) and (\ref{parameters-NC}) and the second pair shown in Eqs. (\ref{parameters-NN-1}) and (\ref{parameters-NC-1}), respectively.
 The other rows show results obtained by using Eqs. (\ref{vn11}) and (\ref{varphi11}) to find the modified bound wave functions $\varphi_l^{(1)}(r)$ whose tails have experimental values of ANCs.
-From the results shown in Table~\ref{tab1} we see a correlation between ANC and the calculated value of the overlap integral $|\langle\psi_f|\psi_i\rangle|^2$ leading to a slight variation in log\textit{ft} and half-life values.
-We note a poor comparison of calculated values with measured data (in first row).
-If we choose a value of $\mathcal R_0=$1.3 for the ratio of squared ANCs as the reference point, then the deviations for the squared ratio of ANCs represented in Table~ \ref{tab1} below the second row lie, within the 2-32\% range relative to the adopted reference point.
+From the results shown in Table \ref{tab1} we see a correlation between ANC and the calculated value of the overlap integral $|\langle\psi_f|\psi_i\rangle|^2$ leading to a slight variation in log\textit{ft} and half-life values.
+If we choose a value of $\mathcal R_0=$1.3 for the squared ratio of ANCs as the reference point, then the deviations for the squared ratio of ANCs represented in Table \ref{tab1} below the second-row lie within the 2-32\% range relative to the adopted reference point.
 At the same time, deviations of the calculated half-lives differ from each other by less than 2.5\%.
 From the calculations performed by using single-particle wave functions normalized to unity, we conclude that it is impossible to obtain results close to the experimental value of half-life.
 That is, it is necessary to take into account the correction of many-particle effects.